charlottekyng/usb-modules-v2/README.md

 ```

 #### ChIP-seq peak detection
-MOSAICS is implemeted but not very well tested.
+MOSAICS is implemented but not very well tested.
 ```
 make mosaics
 ```